robpco/docker-nginx-uwsgi/README.md

 # Overview

 **Docker** image with **Nginx**, **uWSGI** and **Python** running in a single container that enables easy migration of Python Web Apps to production on NGINX.
 They are designed as a base image, and do not have web-frameworks pre-installed.
-To use them, just add your web-framework of choice (Flask, Django, etc..) and python application.
+To use them, add your web-framework of choice (Flask, Django, etc..) and python application.

 **For detailed information, examples and documentation visit tiangolo's [repo](https://github.com/tiangolo/uwsgi-nginx-docker).**